Voting methods in deliberative assemblies: Parliament of the United Kingdom

 In the Parliament of the United Kingdom (Westminster), at the close of debate, the presiding officer of the chamber—the Speaker of the House of Commons or the Lord Speaker of the House of Lords—"puts the motion" by asking members to call out their votes, typically saying "As many as are of that opinion, say 'aye'".
 The supporters of the measure shout "aye".
 The Speaker then says, "Of the contrary, 'no'" and the opponents of the measure shout "no".
 The Speaker then makes a determination of which side has won ("I think the Ayes [or Noes] have it.").

 If the result of the vote is unclear (or challenged by any member of the house), the Speaker will call for a division of the house.
 Once a division has been called, the order "Clear the Lobby" is given in the Commons, and division bells ring out throughout the Parliamentary Estate to alert members that a vote is to take place.
-Members then physically separate themselves into the division lobbies, the Aye lobby to the Speaker's right and the No lobby to the Speaker's left, respectively.
+Members then physically separate themselves into the division lobbies, the Aye lobby to the Speaker's right and the No lobby to the Speaker's left.
 As members pass through the lobbies, clerks record their names and they are counted by tellers.
 Members have eight minutes to vote before the doors to the division lobbies are locked.
 In the Commons, the tally is complete, the tellers approach the presiding officer and announce the tally, and then the Speaker or Lord Speaker announces the result.

 Some votes are "deferred" and instead conducted by means of an open ballot done at a convenient time for members.
 This is typically done for minor or technical legislation and is not permitted to be done for Bills.

 The House of Lords follows are similar procedure, though the words "aye" and "no" are replaced by "content" and "not content" and the order given before a division is "Clear the Bar".
 Since the COVID-19 pandemic, the Lords now vote electronically but members must be physically present in Parliament in order to do so, unless special dispensation is obtained.

-Before 2020, proposals to adopt electronic voting in Parliament were considered but rejected.For a temporary period between 22 April and 20 May 2020 due to COVID-19, Parliament sat virtually and the both houses conducted electronic voting known as "virtual divisions".
+Before 2020, proposals to adopt electronic voting in Parliament were considered but rejected.
+For a temporary period between 22 April and 20 May 2020 due to COVID-19, Parliament sat virtually and both houses conducted electronic voting known as "virtual divisions".
 Although this no longer applies in the House of Commons, the count in that house is now counted and verified by electronic means of members scanning their passes as they enter a division lobby.

 Devolved assemblies

 Among the devolved assemblies, the Northern Ireland Assembly uses the Westminster mode of voting; members use "Aye" and "No" lobbies unless a unanimous voice vote is taken.
-By contrast, the Scottish Parliament (Holyrood), National Assembly for Wales and States of Jersey use electronic voting systems.
+By contrast, the Scottish Parliament (Holyrood), Senedd and States of Jersey use electronic voting systems.